libp2p/js-libp2p/src/address-manager/README.md

 #### Modify Listen Addresses

-While adding new addresses to listen on runtime is a feasible operation, removing one listen address might have bad implications for the node, since all the connections using that listen address will be closed.
-With this in mind and taking also into consideration the lack of good use cases for removing listen addresses, the Address Manager API only allows libp2p users to add new Listen Addresses on runtime.
+While adding new addresses to listen on runtime should be trivial, removing a listen address might have bad implications for the node, since all the connections using that listen address will be closed.
+However, libp2p should provide a mechanism for both adding and removing listen addresses in the future.

 Every time a new listen address is added, the Address Manager should emit an event with the new multiaddrs to listen.
 The Transport Manager should listen to this events and act accordingly.